 Living in Vancouver Washington vs. Portland Oregon

-Don’t just take our word for how great living in Vancouver WA can be.
+Don’t just take our word for how great living in Vancouver, Washington can be.
 Sure we’re local Portlanders, dedicated to bringing you the best of what our city has to offer.
 But we also want you to be able to see the city for yourself and walk its streets with us on our Youtube channel.

 If you’re interested in seeing more about these dynamic neighborhoods, check out our channel for tons of video content for each neighborhood, or get in touch with us directly for any questions you may have.